bjaan/openvpn-netns/README.md

    Download, e.g. with `wget`, and save the selected configuration under the `/etc/openvpn/` folder.
-   Make sure that the name configuration file ends with the `.conf`, e.g. `/etc/openvpn/ch-zur.prod.surfshark.com_udp.conf`, that will allow OpenVPN to find it automatically, however we will still use point directly to it in the next steps.
+   Make sure that the name of the configuration file ends with the `.conf`, e.g. `/etc/openvpn/ch-zur.prod.surfshark.com_udp.conf`, that will allow OpenVPN to find it automatically, however we will still point to the configuration file directly in the next steps.

 4. Create a credentials file for OpenVPN, according to your VPN provider's instructions; for Surfshark this can be set-up on the _Credentials_ tab on [the same page](https://my.surfshark.com/vpn/manual-setup/main).